enasequence/read_docs/prog_01.md

 The study XML format is defined by a [XML schema](ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/ENA.project.xsd).
 Studies can also be submitted using an [alternative XML schema](ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/SRA.project.xsd).

-Creating objects in XML format is not always necessary.
-The Webin submission tool can create a study from a <a href="./mod_02.html">webform</a>.
-However, you will find that in some cases there is more flexibility in creating submittable XML objects yourself.
+Studies can also be registered using the [Interactive Webin submission service](mod_02.html).
+However, you may find that in some cases there is more flexibility in creating submittable XML objects yourself.

-Do consider using the interactive Webin submission tool to create a study and then adding the other objects programmatically.
-It is fine to mix and match submission routes and you may find that programmatic submission is better suited to repetitive submission tasks, of which study creation is not normally one.

 A study is used to group other objects together, so we will look into creating a study as a first step towards learning to submit ENA objects.